-Which Plastics are Harmful?,
+Transcript: Which Plastics are Harmful?

 The lining of food cans—like cans of beans—can contain a chemical called BPA, otherwise most commonly found in polycarbonate plastics.
 There is a battle raging in North America about the safety of BPA.
 Last year, Canada decided to start banning it as a toxic chemical, whereas the U.S. FDA said the stuff was completely fine.
 Who to believe?
 The science.
 Always.

 Are the Canadians right?
-Or is this one thing the Bush administration’s science policy got right??
+Or is this one thing the Bush administration’s science policy got right?

 Unfortunately, it’s not that easy to stay away from the stuff.
-The general rule is to stay away from #’s 3, and hard, clear # 7’s.
-Numbers 2 and 5 are probably the safest, high density polyethylene and polypropylene.
+The general rule is to stay away from number 3, and hard, clear number 7s.
+Numbers 2 and 5 are probably the safest—high density polyethylene and polypropylene.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.